Skip to main content

 • The amount of de-obligation and why?

-• Will scope of the project be changed?
+• Will the project scope change?

-• Will PI effort decrease?
+• Will the PI effort decrease?

 • Will the project period change?